 Ouachita National Forest

-This forest is also the location of what is formerly one of the largest contiguous wetland complexes within Oklahoma.
-Unfortunately, in the late 1960′s the area was drained, cleared and converted for agricultural use.
-These drastic changes have reduced, in some cases even eliminated, important wetland values such as natural flood control.
-In a preservation effort, the Fund obtained nearly 2,000 acres for the forest.
-This effort complemented the protection of 3,855 acres acquired in 1997, through a generous gift by the Richard King Mellon Foundation.
+This forest is also the location of Red Slough, formerly one of the largest contiguous wetland complexes within Oklahoma.
+In the late 1960s the area was drained, cleared and converted to grow rice, soybeans, corn and milo, reducing—and in some cases eliminating—important wetland values such as natural flood control.

 Our RoleIn 1997, thanks to a generous gift from the Richard King Mellon Foundation, we purchased 3,855 acres from landowner Philip Hogan, who had enrolled 5,814 acres of his Push Creek Farm in the Wetland Reserve Program administered by the Natural Resources Conservation Service.
 We donated that acreage to the Ouachita National Forest to be put into public ownership and managed to restore hydrology and re-establish bottomland hardwoods in the Ouachita NF.
 This is the tract that began the Red Slough Wildlife Management Area (WMA) and forms the heart of the Red Slough Wetland Reserve Project.
 In 2000, we purchased the remaining 1,959 acres from Mr. Hogan for the forest, which acquired the property from us between 2000 and 2004.
 The Red Slough WMA presently consists of 5,814 acres, all of Mr. Hogan's original property.